ansiace/Star-Pattern/README.md

 Welcome to the **Star Pattern Programs** repository! 🌟

-This repository contains various star patterns implemented in c++ programming languages.
-These patterns are commonly used in coding practice and interviews to demonstrate understanding of loops.
+This repository contains various star patterns implemented in c++ programming languages, May it includes some patterns of numbers instead of stars .These patterns are commonly used in coding practice and interviews to demonstrate understanding of loops.

 ### Some of the following patterns included in this series: